-On 1 April 2024, there were 12 newly registered businesses awaiting inspection in respect of food hygiene and standards, a number of which have not yet started trading.
+On 1 April 2023, there were 14 newly registered businesses awaiting inspection in respect of food hygiene and standards.
 These businesses are desk top risk assessed based on inherent risk and prioritised accordingly for inspection.

 In recent years it has been noted that businesses often start up and then cease trading within a relatively short time period, this proves to be an unavoidable waste of resources.
 The business typically will then be re-opened by a new food business operator and will require another new inspection.
 The current 'cost of living crisis' is likely to see this trend continue as the small business sector continues to be unstable.